-It took me a long time to come around to that, because I’ve always been so naïve.
+I took me a long time to come around to that because I’ve always been so naïve.
 I would think maybe I just need to analyze Foucault a little bit more, and then it’ll make sense.
 Perhaps the problem lies in me.
-It took me many years before I finally just got to the point of declaring that certain systems of ideas are nonsense, carefully constructed to serve a particular agenda.
+It took me many years before I finally just got to the point of declaring that certain systems of ideas are just nonsense, carefully constructed to serve a particular agenda.
 And they have to be deconstructed as that.

 I’ve always been worried about demographics.
-It was always in the background, nagging and gnawing at me, even as I was holding onto universalistic political ideas like libertarianism, classical liberalism, or conservatism.
+It was always in the background, nagging and gnawing at me, even as I was holding onto universalistic political ideas like libertarianism or classical liberalism or conservatism.
 I worried that if our population is replaced by dumber people, none of this is going to work.
-And at a certain point, that nagging little voice in the back of my head got louder and louder, and finally I thought that I just have to change my political paradigm.
+And at a certain point, that nagging little voice in the back of my head got louder and louder, and finally I thought that I just had to change my political paradigm.
 We can’t afford to play these little games anymore.

 For Republican conservative types, the last refuge before full-on White Nationalism is assimilationism.
 But even if we could assimilate all these people who are coming in, we’re not even trying.
 They’re assimilating us one taco at a time.
 And until such time as we start trying to assimilate these people, you need to stand up and say, “Halt!
 We can’t have any more of this invasion.”